-Moda oda radosti is a fashion, literature and art blog whose aim is to celebrate all things beautiful.
-Focused on books, sustainable fashion, art and travel, this blog aims to find joy in everyday things.
+Moda oda radosti is an art, fashion and book blog whose aim is to celebrate all things beautiful.
+Focused on sustainable fashion, art and travel, this blog aims to find joy in everyday things.

 winter trend 2012: puffers